-Here’s a quick primer on FMLA so that you can be sure your finances work for you even when you’re not working.
+Here’s an overview on FMLA and related benefits to help your finances and benefits work for you even when you’re not working.

-The FMLA, enacted in 1993, allows eligible employees to take up to 12 weeks of unpaid leave per year for specific family and medical reasons, while maintaining their job protection.
+The FMLA allows eligible employees to take up to 12 weeks of unpaid leave per year for specific family and medical reasons, while maintaining their job protection.
 This federal law applies to all public agencies, public and private elementary and secondary schools, and companies with 50 or more employees.1

 Qualifying reasons for FMLA leave